University Services A-Z for the Bothell Campus

 Support services for International students are available on the Bothell campus.

-Students who need lactation facilities will find room UW1-128 fully equiped for their needs.
+Students who need lactation facilities will find room UW1-128 fully equipped for their needs.

 Library Facilities and Resources